castai/docs/docs/guides/mutating-admision-webhook.md

     --set staticConfig.preset=allSpot
 ```

+## Spot-only except `kube-system`

+Preset `allSpotExceptKubeSystem`.

+This mode works the same as the [Spot-only](#spot-only) mode but it forces all pods in the `kube-system` namespace to be placed on on-demand nodes.
+This mode is recommended for clusters where the high-availability aspect of the control-plane is vitally important while other pods can tolerate spot interruptions.

+### Install Spot-only except `kube-system`

-To run all workload pods (excluding kube-system) on spot instances, use:
+To run all pods excluding `kube-system` on spot instances, use:

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \